mirnylab/pdSim/README.md

 4. Whether-or-not Circulating Tumor Cells (CTCs) are generated (to be used to simulate tumor growth at distant stroma),
 5. Whether-or-not drivers are drawn from a psuedo-random DFE, or an array of specific genes.

-`load_cells.py` organizes these precompiler options into keyword arguments of a python function that then compiles the code accordingly and then retuns a python class `sim`, which executes a simulation upon instantiation of `sim` objects.
-The various outputs of the simulation are accesss via methods and attributes of the object.
+`load_cells.py` organizes these precompiler options into keyword arguments of a python function that then compiles the code accordingly and then retuns a python class `sim` (all at runtime). `sim` then executes a simulation upon instantiation.
+The various outputs of the simulation are accesss via methods and attributes of the returned object.
 An example of usage:

 ```python